MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 ### Create an IoT Hub resource and export its root CA

 1. Sign in to the [Azure Stack Hub user portal](../user/azure-stack-use-portal.md) from a computer that has access to your Azure Stack Hub instance.
-2. If you haven't created one already, follow the instructions in [Create an IoT hub using the Azure portal](/azure/iot-hub/iot-hub-create-through-portal) to create an IoT Hub resource.
+2. If you haven't created one already, follow the instructions in the [Create an IoT Hub](/azure/iot-hub/iot-hub-create-through-portal#create-an-iot-hub) section of **Create an IoT hub using the Azure portal**, to create an IoT Hub resource.

    > [!IMPORTANT]
    > Be sure to use the [Azure Stack Hub user portal](../user/azure-stack-use-portal.md) when following the steps in the article, and NOT the Azure portal.
 Also note that some screenshots and instructions may be slightly different, as not all Azure features are available on Azure Stack Hub.

 3. Export a root CA from your IoT Hub and store it in PEM format:

+[TODO - Can we leave off "and store it in PEM format"]

-   1. On the IoT Hub page, use the **Copy** button to the right of **Hostname** to copy the IoT Hub hostname to the clipboard:
+   1. On the**Overview** page of your IoT Hub, use the **Copy** button to the right of the **Hostname** property to copy the IoT Hub hostname to the clipboard:
       [![iot hub host name](media\iot-hub-connect-an-iot-edge-device\copy-iot-hub-host-name.png)](media\iot-hub-connect-an-iot-edge-device\copy-iot-hub-host-name.png#lightbox)
-   1. Open a new tab in a Microsoft Edge or Google Chrome browser, enter `https://`, paste the IoT Hub hostname copied in the previous step, and press **Enter**.
+   1. Open a new tab in a Microsoft Edge or Google Chrome browser, enter `https://`, then paste the IoT Hub hostname copied in the previous step, and press **Enter**.
-   1. Select the lock icon to the left of the address bar, then click **Certificate**.
+   1. After the error message is returned, select the lock icon to the left of the address bar, then click **Certificate**.
       [![certificate secure connection](media\iot-hub-connect-an-iot-edge-device\iot-hub-root-ca-connection.png)](media\iot-hub-connect-an-iot-edge-device\iot-hub-root-ca-connection.png#lightbox)

    1. When the SSL/TLS certificate shows, select the **Certification path** tab.
 Then select the top-most certificate in the path, and select the **View Certificate** button.